-Breaking from Sinn Féin which had refused to recognise the Free State, De Valera formed a new political party, Fianna Fáil, (The Republican Party) in 1926, which ran in the June and September general elections of 1927 securing 44 seats (28.7%) and 57 (37.3%) respectively.
+Breaking from Sinn Féin which had refused to recognize the Free State, De Valera formed a new political party, Fianna Fáil, (The Republican Party) in 1926, which ran in the June and September general elections of 1927 securing 44 seats (28.7%) and 57 (37.3%) respectively.

 This was a tense moment for Ireland as it was feared that Cumann na nGaedhail, the pro-treaty party which had held power since the Irish civil war, was thought liable to attempt a coup d’ etat aided by the Garda Síochána and the Free State Army.
-However the principles of democracy won out.
+However, the principles of democracy won out.

 The rearming of the IRA

 By now the IRA had rearmed and were involved in many incidents including assassinations.
-De Valera, recognised that they could destroy everything that he was working for, an Ireland which would be a republic and totally free of all foreign control.
+De Valera, recognized that they could destroy everything that he was working for, an Ireland which would be a republic and totally free of all foreign control.
 Also, he did not need them anymore.
 He was the power now in Ireland and he called the shots.